Camium02/ICE-3111-Computer_Vision/Labs/Lab-07/Python.md

 **NOTE: Make sure that this is `frame_backup` that is written in `video_output`.**

+**NOTE: Make sure that this is `frame_backup` that is displayed instead of `frame` in "`Input video`".
+Make sure that you move the corresponding `imshow` at the end of the while loop.**

+Again, document your tests in your report.

 # 5. Track the position of each moving object